PierreSenellart/provsql/doc/TODO/scalar-subqueries.md

    `move_uncorrelated_where_predicates` to `choose(x)` + `count(*) <= 1` plus a
    WHERE-comparison cmp gate on the cross-joined `agg_token`.

-`DISTINCT` / `GROUP BY` / `ORDER BY` bodies and bare (un-ordered) `LIMIT` are
-deferred: each needs genuinely new machinery (distinct-aware or ordered aggregation), not a reshaping of the existing rewrites.
+`GROUP BY` / `ORDER BY` bodies and bare (un-ordered) `LIMIT` are deferred: each needs genuinely new machinery (body-grouping or ordered aggregation), not a reshaping of the existing rewrites.